siammaruf/siammaruf/README.md

 I'm always eager to learn new technologies and improve my skills.
 Right now, I'm diving deeper into:

 - Advanced Python and Django
-- Modern PHP Practices
-- Full-stack development with Node.js and mongodb
 - OpenCV-Python object detection with jetson nano

 ---